ColinTimBarndt/javascript-object-destructor/readme.md

-Also note that you cannot use a reference to the object in the destructor, because then the destructor is keeping the object alive ans is never going to be called.
+Also note that you cannot use a reference to the object in the destructor, because then the destructor is keeping the object alive and is never going to be called.
 A reference also cannot exist in the same scope that the destructor is inside of.
 That's why `addDestructor` takes a function that creates the object instead of the object itself.
 This reduces the risk of accidentally